 - Educational Psychologist Assessed or observed within the school setting to provide advice about educational needs - Specialist Teacher Assessed within the school setting.
 The assessment then outlines a pupil's strengths and weaknesses and can identify, for example, Dyslexia

 Communication and Interaction (Speech and Language)

-• Speech and Language Therapy Service (SALT) - Pupils can be seen either by appointment at the hospital or assessed within the school setting
+• Speech and Language Therapy Service (SALT) - Pupils can be seen either by appointment in clinic or assessed within the school setting or assessed online.

 Social, Emotional and Mental Health